Mental health is a very important issue for me.

 I began seeing Dr. Jenkins, my kick ass current doctor.
 He placed me on Latuda, a drug specifically for bipolar disorder which truly seemed to help my moods.
-He also tried TMS therapy on me (it caused me to become manic, but it was worth a try).
+He also tried TMS Therapy on me (it caused me to become manic, but it was worth a try).

 My moods and anxiety still show up in my life – my anxiety (usually in the form of irrational fears and racing heartbeat) comes out at night, and some days are simply better than others in the mood department (I tend to err on the side of depression in the wintertime).
-I am stable, however, and I truly am grateful for stability and sobriety.
+I am as stable as I could ultimately ask for, however, and I truly am grateful for stability and sobriety.
 I do not work – my stability is a full-time job for me, and I’ve grown to accept that (I feel guilty often about this, but it’s for my own good).